 If the court decides it was proper, you will have to pay the towing, storage and court costs.

-If fifteen days or more days have passed since the operator mailed the notice of custody and sale, and you have not redeemed your vehicle or challenged the legality of the towing, the towing company will sell the vehicle and the registered/titled personal property shall be sold at a public auction.
-At any time before the auction, you can still buy back the property being auctioned by paying the towing and storage fees.
+If fifteen days or more days have passed since the operator mailed the notice of custody and sale, and you have not redeemed your vehicle or challenged the legality of the towing, the towing company will sell the vehicle and the registered/titled personal property at a public auction.
+Any time before the auction, you can still buy back the property by paying the towing and storage fees.

 If a vehicle is found to be abandoned, the last registered owner is liable for any towing, storage or other impoundment charges and is guilty of a traffic infraction unless:

-A suspension does not take effect if, before the effective date of the suspension, DoL gets a certificate from the court showing that you have settled the case.
+A suspension does not take effect if, before the effective date of the suspension, the court sends DoL a certificate showing you have settled the case.
 See RCW 46.20.289 and 46.55.105.

-If you do not claim your stuff, the towing company must give them to the local police department.
-The police will then send you a notice about your property.
+If you do not claim your stuff, the towing company must give them to the local police.
+The cops will then send you a notice about your property.
 They will store it for at least sixty days.

 Seattle (206) 706-4255

 Union Gap (also serving Kennewick, Yakima and Coulee Dam) (509) 575-2777

 This publication provides general information concerning your rights and responsibilities.
 It is not intended as a substitute for specific legal advice.

-© 2012 Northwest Justice Project.
+© 2013 Northwest Justice Project.
 1-888-201-1014

 (Permission for copying and distribution granted to the Alliance for Equal Justice and individuals for non-commercial use only.)